 - Second, you define standards for those processes.

 - Third, you decide how the process will be measured and evaluated.

 - Fourth, you document your approach to achieving the desired quality, as determined by your measurements.

-- Fifth, you evaluate your quality and continuously improve.
+- Fifth, you continuously improve.

 Once these are identified, an organization can ensure its processes are effective (the right process is followed the first time), and efficient (continually improved to ensure processes use the least amount of resources).